ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 ```
 We are also adding the `fract()` for the a, for the case that a goes beyond 1.0.

-Additionally, to have no issues with different update rates of high-frequency monitors and with that faster deaths of the particles, we pipe in the `uDeltaTime` (set in `scene.js`) at all value incremente for more control over the rate of change based on the actual passed time.
+Additionally, to have no issues with different update rates of high-frequency monitors and with that faster deaths of the particles, we pipe in the `uDeltaTime` (set in `scene.js`) at all value increment for more control over the rate of change based on the actual passed time.

 It’s because we increment the life by 0.01 with each frame, regardless of the frame rate.